syncfusion/blazor-docs/src/charts/chart/axis-customization.md

 ## Multiple Axis

-In addition to primary X and Y axis, we can add n number of axis to the chart.
-Series can be associated with this axis, by mapping with axis unique name.
-See also
+The [`ChartAxes`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartAxes.html), the secondary axis collection can be used, to add n number of axes to the chart in addition to the basic X and Y axis.
+By mapping with the axis' unique name, series can be linked to it.

+## See also

 * [Mixed Chart](./chart-series)
 * [Multiple Panes](./multiple-panes)